🎧 [PLAYBACK: SOUND ON]

 As a final affront fitting of the film, the studio even refused to pay Berkley a requested $5k fee to perform the massive amount of voiceover work required to patch nearly all of her dialogue for the TV edit.
 So they substituted an actress who sounds like she was inhaling from a helium balloon between each turn at the mic.

-And, yes, that somehow makes Showgirls even more fun to gawk at than it already was.
+And, yes, that somehow makes Showgirls even more fun uniquely precious than it already was.

 OK, LET'S LINE 'EM UP